 We received today a noise complaint from a mystery neighbour, a tersely worded letter from management about the stress it can cause and not to leave washing machines on after 9pm; looked like the usual copy paste they send every time it happens on the estate.
 And so the sleuthing is on.
 It is like a lovely holiday in the sun and sand, or a spectacular train journey of luxury across continents, that two days in is helpfully relieved by the timely murder of a conspicuous fellow guest.
 Whereby you and your partner now embark on a new journey of discovery, gossip and international intrigue with an assembled mélange of the rich, bitter and deliciously suspect.

 I don’t reckon it’s next door as they’re a bunch of twenty-something tokers who wouldn’t give a shit, a mix of Brits and Spaniards who we only ever see in passing (uncomfortably following one step behind, to land at our respective doors).
 Maybe they’re the ones with the noise and we’re mistaken suspects, though doubtful as they’ve been doormice since ever.
-Their only transgression being the smell of weed that used to permeate the corridor, until another terse letter to everyone in the corridor.
+Their only transgression being the smell of weed that used to permeate, until another terse letter to everyone in the corridor.

 The flat below -now that’s where my roving eye is on.
 Just after moving in, I dragged a set of Ikea cupboards all the way from Croydon on my own (in loggerheads with A who felt we didn’t need them).
 No mean feat involving trekking out of town, traipsing through the ginormous superstore, spending a small fortune then heaving it all back on foot and two forms of public transport, that took up most of the day.
 I then proceeded to assemble my prize from the flatpack.
 It was about 3pm, and after a few goes with the hammer a banging replied from downstairs, the sound of some maniac ferociously thumping their ceiling with a baseball bat.
 Of course I stopped -but what to do?
 Just not build it, ever -staring forlornly at the instructions each night?
 Take everything out to muddy grounds and do it there, then try and drag the bulky unit back up?
 In the end I settled on building it in the stairwell.
 And in doing so broke the thing, the side snapping off.